-Motorola MG7700 is a DOCSIS 3.0 powered modem-router combo that caters to the needs of small-to-medium homes, offices, and apartments spanning over 2000 sq ft.
-The device sports an AC1900 WiFi 5 router and works with several cable internet providers.
-There are 4 Gig-Ethernet ports.
-The 24 x 8 modem-router combo works best with 500-800 Mbps plans.
+Motorola MG7700 is a DOCSIS 3.0 powered modem-router combo that caters to the needs of small-to-medium homes, offices, and apartments spanning over 2,000 Sq Ft.
+The device sports a Wi-Fi 5 router with a total speed capacity of 1900 Mbps.
+It works with several cable internet providers for mid-range internet plans.

 Here are my overall ratings: